chrismalcolm/jspec/README.md

 ### Ellipsis substitution
 ---
-Using an ellipsis in a JSPEC array will instruct the JSPEC interepter to ignore all elements, arrays or objects in that place.
+Using an ellipsis in a JSPEC array will instruct the JSPEC interpreter to ignore all elements, arrays or objects in that place.
 If necessary, commas need to be placed before or after the ellipsis.
-Similarly, using a ellipsis in a JSPEC object will instruct the JSPEC interepter to ignore all additional key-value pairs in that object.
+Similarly, using a ellipsis in a JSPEC object will instruct the JSPEC interpreter to ignore all additional key-value pairs in that object.
 If necessary, commas need to be placed before or after the ellipsis.

 | JSPEC snippet | Match example |
 |-|-|